Nitr4x/cross-cp/README.md

 # Cross-cp

-Cross-cp ams to provide a user-friendly way to cross compile exploits for further usage
+Cross-cp aims to provide a user-friendly way to cross compile exploits for further usage